Annual PhD Conference

 All PhD students except those who pass the doctoral state exam

 Posters are commonly used in the academic community, and scientists will probably come across poster sessions at most conferences during their academic carrier.
 A research poster should summarize research concisely and attractively to help publicize it and generate discussion.
 The poster usually provides a big picture of the research project including background information, results, methods and importantly future research directions.
 First-year students can briefly sum up their research project/proposal as discussed with their supervisor.

 Students should summarize their research project and place it in the context of medical biology in a 20 min presentation.
 The presentation is then followed by a 20 min discussion that includes questions specific to the research project (hypothesis, methodology, planned outcomes) as well as general and theoretical questions related to the specialization and the focus of the PhD project.

-Students are asked to prepare a brief (15 min) progress presentation of their dissertation topic that will be followed by a short discussion.
+PhD students who exceeded over the standard length of studies are asked to prepare a brief 10 min progress presentation of their dissertation topic on top of the poster.
+The presentation will be followed by a short 5 min discussion.

 Would you like to plunge into the atmosphere of the Annual PhD Conference in Biomedical Sciences?
 Use the link below and browse through the program as well as the book of abstracts and the photogallery of the conference.